Canada Immigration 2022

 If you intend to immigrate to Canada, consider the following charges:

 - Processing fee – You need to pay the processing fee to Canada’s federal or provincial governments to ask them to review your application package.
-Of course, the amount they charge could vary from less than $100 (Canadian funds) to thousands of dollars.
+Of course, the charge could vary from less than $100 (Canadian funds) to thousands of dollars.
 Nonetheless, the government increased some processing fees by 50% in 2020, and they plan to adjust the processing fees based on the inflation rate in the spring of 2022.

-- Consultation and representation fee – If you hire an immigration consultant or an immigration lawyer, you need to pay their professional fees.
+- Consultation and representation fee – If you hire an immigration consultant or an immigration lawyer, you must pay their professional fees.
 Of course, the professional fees could be a few hundred to a few thousand dollars.
 Nonetheless, while consultants or lawyers do not speed up your process, they could prevent drastic mistakes resulting in misrepresentation or other application issues.
 However, make sure to select a professional and knowledgeable practitioner.
-Needless to say, an incompetent practitioner could become part of the problem instead of the solution.
+An incompetent practitioner could become part of the problem instead of the solution.

 - Right of Permanent Residence Fee (RPRF) – We also know this fee as the landing fee.
 Nonetheless, the cost is currently $500 per person and applies to the principal applicant and their spouse or common-law partner (some exceptions apply).

 - Biometrics fee – Regardless of your nationality, you need to give biometrics for immigration to Canada in 2022.
 Nonetheless, the current biometrics cost is $85 per person and a maximum of $170 per family.